 Absolutely not.
 We appreciate our state resources, after all, many of our followers work in extractive industries and these jobs support our passion for Hunting and Fishing.
 Usurping the efforts of over 40 Keep It Public groups, representative of tens of thousands of citizens, was unacceptable.
 This was a citizen driven bill, backed by many, that has been changed to support the views of a very few.

 What Can I do?

 Let your voice be heard!
-Email your Representative off of this list – this bill is moving fast and we need your voice to be heard.
+This bill is moving fast and we need your voice to be heard.
 Please provide a unique title to your email.
 Ask your representatives to support an amendment and Just Change the Name Back to “Wyoming Public Lands Day” Provide one or two sentences about how public lands are important to you and thank them for their support.

-You can also use this easy form and support SF67 by clicking this link.
+You can also use this easy form and support HB99 by clicking this link.

 We appreciate your assistance!

 Holding our elected officials accountable,